With 1 April around the corner, it’s important to be aware of changes that will affect your payroll.

 From April 2018, ir-File will no longer be used for Electronic Filing of the employer monthly schedules (EMS).
 The myIR system will be used instead.

-For more information please contact our Crowe Horwath Payroll Team.
+For more information please contact our Findex Payroll Team.